asa-00/queenslab-evaluation-react/src/algorithms/README.md

 Assume that the maximum length of the string is 150 000 however please elaborate on changes you would do if the maximum length would be 20 million or higher?

+If the max length of the string would be 20 million or higher,  would investigate some type of streaming process where I can break up the string into different chunks instead of reading the entire string into memory.
+I would start by creating a chunk of appropriate size by splitting the input.
+Then loop over chunk by chunk to achieve the same result.

 Examples:
 ```
 "ffdttttyy" should return "ffdtttyy"